biosustain/lifelike/migrations/README.md

 We will increment by 10s, as this should allow us to increment alphabetically up to 1000, 1010, 1020, etc...

-The bare `.xml` should be something like this:
+The simplest changeset `.xml` should be something like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>